top of page

 How Does Ketamine Work?

 Ketamine is an NMDA (N-methyl-D-aspartate) receptor antagonist.
 NMDA is a receptor for the excitatory neurotransmitter glutamate.
 That sounds very complicated but basically, NMDA is a sort of home for a substance called glutamate.
-Glutamate is a key substance that plays an important role in how our nervous systems function and it sends messages from one nerve cell to another.
+Glutamate is a key element that plays an important role in how our nervous system functions and it sends messages from one nerve cell to another.

 Ketamine use does come with certain risks.